Juanpa0128j/Juanpa0128j/README.md

 ## 🎖️ Competitions & Achievements

-- AI Data Challenge (Source Meridian 2025) — Team-based competition focused on building an end-to-end machine learning pipeline for real-world datasets.
+- **AI Data Challenge (Source Meridian 2025)**: It was a team-based competition focused on building an end-to-end machine learning pipeline for real-world datasets.
 Our team achieved 2nd place overall, developing a robust classification system using XGBoost and automated data processing techniques.

-- Training Camp Medellín 2024 – Competitive Programming (EAFIT) — Intensive programming and algorithmic problem-solving camp designed to enhance computational thinking and efficiency in coding under pressure.
+- **Training Camp Medellín about Competitive Programming (EAFIT 2024)**: Intensive programming and algorithmic problem-solving camp designed to enhance computational thinking and efficiency in coding under pressure.
 Participated representing Universidad Nacional de Colombia, strengthening algorithmic and teamwork skills.

 ## 📚 Education
 - **B.S. in Systems Engineering and Informatics** | Universidad Nacional de Colombia *(In Course)*